uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Good
     * **Presentation:** Presentation within time, some teamwork, promotes the application, uses the live application to show functionality, a couple rough spots.
     * **Video**: Video is well presented and not boring, less than 2 minutes.
 Contains details author would not care about.
 Posted to the discussion forum thread to share it with everyone in the class.
-    * Web Service Coordination: Team's node coordinates with **three** other team's nodes successfully.
+    * Web Service Coordination: Team's node coordinates with **two** other team's nodes successfully.
 Almost all interoperation requirements met.
 Only some minor snags.
 Almost all user stories that could involve two nodes work node-to-node between this team and two other team's nodes.
-    * Inter-Team Coordination: Evidence of progress working with **four** other teams nodes.
-(Four includes the two teams above.)
+    * Inter-Team Coordination: Evidence of progress working with **three** other teams nodes.
+(Includes the two teams above.)
     * Addressing Feedback: Almost all TA's suggestions were implemented, TA approves of implementation set.
     * User Stories UI: Almost all user stories are usable using the UI.
     * User Stories API: Almost all user stories with a relevant API are usable using the API.
 Adheres to the specification.